augustelalande/gqn/README.md

-# gqn
+# Tensorflow Generative Query Network
-Tensorflow implementation of Generative Query Networks (GQN)
+This project is an implementation of the Generative Query Network (QGN) as described in the paper [Neural Scene Representation and Rendering](http://science.sciencemag.org/content/360/6394/1204).